patofoto/Demon_Klipper_Essentials_Unified/README.md

 You must keep neopixels set to `False` in the `demon_user_settings.cfg` `Harware Options` section

-The rest of the macros are simple single click automations for running a series of tasks you’d normally have to remember the correct procedure for & are a hassle to run multiple times if done manually.
-They’re quality of life macros to help you get the best setup & results from your printer.

 # BE SURE TO SET YOUR MACRO VARIABLES